 Can You Eat Wild Icelandic Berries?Published: 23.
 September 2017

 'Tis the season my friends!
 Iceland is nothing but huge expanses of mountains, moss, and volcanic rock.
 You might not expect there to be anything edible to forage for in the wild.
 Luckily, a few short weeks of the year proffer some wild grown berries you can pick.
-Hear about all the different types of Icelandic berries, traditional recipes made with them, and even some bonus information on wild Icelandic herbs as well.
+Hear about all the different types of Icelandic berries and even some bonus information on traditional recipes made with them.

 Rules of the Road in IcelandPublished: 25.
 August 2017